 over 2 years ago chessi maria said:

 This is an intriguing story.
 I saw on your forum post that it's for a contest.
 Are you going to expand it once the contest is over?
 I hope so; I'm wondering what will happen to Jane and whether the blue pills will really heal her.

 I noticed that in the first line, you used 'trail' instead of 'trial'.
 Also, I think 'a trial run' sounds better than just 'trial run'.

 Blue pills in an orange bottle with the name in black--wonderful attention to colors!

 'My heart pounding with ferocity and excitement': 'Ferocity' is perfect in this line.
 It's a vivid way to describe her eagerness.

 ''Go on Jane, take it'': I think this would sound loads better if you split it up a touch more.
 For instance: 'Go on, Jane.
 Take it.'
 The moment of her taking the pill is so momentous that I feel like the doctor should pause and say it slowly.

 Good luck with the contest!

-about 2 years ago Grant Evan Nordine said:
+over 2 years ago Grant Evan Nordine said:

 Advice one: Re and re-read what Cleveland said in the comments.
 There were things he said that I also need to work on, he is a wise gentleman.